zaphar/jeremy.marzhillstudios.com/content/engineering-managment-is-hard.md

 capabilities of the team to the business.
 Don't oversell and don't undersell.
 If you lose the trust of either side you'll be ineffective in your role.

-> People appreciate it when you are honest about your failings
+### People appreciate it when you are honest about your failings
-> and diligent in addressing them

 Come clean when you mess up.
 You aren't any more perfect than the next guy.
 Sometimes you'll drop something on the floor.
 When it happens acknowledge your